stevegrossi/stevegrossi.github.io/source/posts/2014-02-17-this-week-i-learned-6.html.markdown

 ## Backbone.js

 This week I finally got a chance to use [Backbone.js][1].
 Before now, I had only a vague understanding of what it is and why you'd use it.
-Even after reading Ryan Bates' [introduction to Backbone][2] (subscription required) and Thoughtbot's [Backbone.js on Rails][3]--both excellent resources--I had a practical understanding of how to use Backbone well before I really "got" it.
+Even after reading Ryan Bates' [introduction to Backbone][2] (subscription required) and Thoughtbot's [Backbone.js on Rails][3]—both excellent resources—I had a practical understanding of how to use Backbone well before I really "got" it.

 Backbone is a lot of things, but there are just three that I found myself using most.